 Child Custody and Other Relatives

 The natural parents are automatically considered the primary caregivers, but when both parents are found unfit to give adequate care or in special cases, judges may grant full or partial custody and visitation rights to grandparents, aunts, and uncles, or others.
 Other relatives besides the biological parents can petition the court for custody at any time.
+Eviction attorneys for landlords may also have to get involved in a dispute leading to divorce and moving into separate homes.

 Paying Child Support